Top 10 Fun Facts About Crabs

 8 Crabs are decapods

 What's a decapod?
 An animal with ten legs.
 The prefix "deca" means ten, which is why a decade is ten years.
-This group of creatures consists of crabs, lobsters, and shrimp, but it's not very notable given the shell, exoskeleton or both, block most of the legs, looking at them from a bird's-eye view, but the back four or so are easy to view.
-The exoskeleton or shell of a crab doesn't hide them, but if you turn over a crab to inspect it, or even if you just do it to be cruel, you will be able to see all the limbs that are hidden by the shell, although it is possible that they might not all be there, given what I said about them being able to regenerate limbs.
+This group of creatures includes crabs, lobsters, and shrimp.
+Though the shell or exoskeleton often blocks most of the legs from a bird's-eye view, the back four are usually visible.
+If you turn over a crab to inspect it, you will see all the limbs that are hidden by the shell, although some might be missing since crabs can regenerate limbs.

 The Contenders